Waxxx333/Py2Marshal/README.md

 ### Don't want people seeing your Python code ?
 Compile it into Marshal.
 #### Tested with Termux, Linux and Windows.
 Installer only works with Termux and Linux as of right now because, well, Windblows.
 Uses only standard libraries so you do not need to install any additional libraries.

-#### Features tab completion script if you have bash-completion installed.
+#### Features bash completion script if you have bash-completion installed.
 ##### To run:
 ```shell
 git clone https://github.com/Waxxx333/Py2Marshal